The Time for the Epoch of Indivisible Security Has Come

 Deputy Head of the Delegation of the Russian Federation at the Second Session of the Preparatory Committee for the 11th Review Conference of the Parties to the Treaty on the Non-Proliferation of Nuclear Weapons 25 July 2024

-Indivisible security requires a complex web of checks and balances, inspections, compromises and so forth.
-It is impossible to reliably achieve this with the US at the moment.
-But if bilateral and multilateral arrangements based on the principles of increased security that is not at the expense of anyone else becomes current in Eurasia and the global south more generally, where does that leave a typical US cipher-country, a zombie, without sovereignty?
+Until then, sooner or later bilateral and multilateral arrangements based on the principles of increased security that is not at the expense of anyone else will become current in Eurasia and the global south.
+Where does that leave a typical US cipher-country?
+A hollow shell?
+A zombie, without sovereignty?
+What is its fate?

 Standing alone, dust in its pocket, gun at its head.